In this article you will:

 Business analysts need to be able to quickly learn, adapt, think logically, and make decisions that can affect the entire organization.
 The advanced skills of a business analyst aren’t that different from the advanced skills of a team leader or project manager.
 You’ll need to be able to facilitate meetings, create clear and concise documents, negotiate with stakeholders, and think logically and creatively about the problem, solution, and business opportunities you encounter.

 You’ll work with business teams, define life cycles, research problems, identify solutions, perform data analysis, and participate in creating projects that work.
 Business analysts work with project managers to ensure that projects are meeting the business requirements and that the solutions are cost-effective, efficient, and accurate.
-That’s what this section of the chapter is all about: the attributes of the business analyst skills you’ll need to be successful beyond passing the CBAP examination.

 Meetings are actually expensive—and I’m not talking about the donuts, coffee, and soda you might provide for participants.
 When you invite 15 people to a typical two-hour meeting, you’re really hosting a meeting that’s worth 32 hours of labor.
 Thirty-two hours?
 Yep.
 You’ve 15 people in the meeting plus yourself; add four more people and you’ve one week of time for a two-hour meeting.
 Requirements meetings can last for days, so you can see why it’s so important for the business analyst to host good meetings that don’t waste time, have set objectives, and actually accomplish something.